 How to Write an Inmate – Letter Writing Tips

-Although I haven’t read all of the rules on how to write someone in jail (each prison is different), I do have some tips that I have picked up here and there.
+Although I haven’t read all of the rules on how to write someone in jail (each prison is different), I do have some tips on writing encouraging words to someone in jail.